warproxxx/warproxxx.github.io/_posts/2020-12-12-Bitcoin-Trend.md

 | 10k_accumulation_2      	| 15.79  	|
 | lift_off                	| 106.73 	|

 The table above shows how using parameters for one group would have performed when used in all others.
 If you don't change parameters, none of the parameters would have returned as good as our strategy.
 But there are still some good parameters overall as the market is in a single upside trend since March.
-It shows that people with "bullish bias" (i would call it seeing the world as it is) would perform much better than bears who trade thinking of corona dump (-70% when the market went up 80%) or "1 month of accumulation" if they don't change (which humans find very hard to), until this long term trend stops - if it does.
+It shows that people with "bullish bias" (i would call it seeing the world as it is) would perform much better than bears who trade thinking of corona dump (-70% when the market went up 80%) or "1 month of accumulation" and will continue to until this long term trend stops - if it does.
 But one wouldn't have access to bullish parameters in the past without being bullish af, which hopefully most of /r/bitcoinmarkets is.

 All these returns in the table above are without leverage.
 Traders will use leverage, and leverage brings up return a lot when done properly, as shown in my strategy above.
-Thus, in this long-term trend, a leveraged bullish trader with consistently sound logic have and will continue to do good.
+Thus, in this long-term trend, a leveraged bullish trader with consistently sound logic have and will continue to do good - until the long term direction changes.
 And an automated trader will perform better than most algos when he considers bullishness - completely or with hedges.
 Bears can do good in specific trends, but changing like that isn't really possible for nearly all human traders.
 Don't fight the trend.